This is the first podcast episode I have ever recorded and considered not publishing.

 The music for this podcast is Drifting Upstream by Hyson.

 Donna Doyon leads the Healthier Habits movement, helping people go from feeling powerless to powerful by taking control of their daily habits.
-Through her online programs, and Finding My Way podcast, Donna challenges people to make simple changes to their current approach to life to obtain healthier outcomes.
+Through her online programs, and Finding My Way podcast, Donna challenges people to step out of their current limiting roles and responsibilities and into their Whatever Venture℠ potential.